gophinisupport/SheetLedger/help.md

 To protect your privacy and data security, SheetLedger only requests the minimum necessary scope (drive.file), which limits the app to accessing spreadsheets you explicitly authorize.
 Selecting a sheet shared by someone else relies on the official Google Picker API, which requires browser-based authentication.
 As a result, SheetLedger embeds an in-app WebView to let you securely log in and pick the shared spreadsheet.

 #### Q6: Why can't I find a Google Sheet that I created manually?
 For privacy and security reasons, SheetLedger requests only the minimum necessary scope (drive.file), which grants access strictly to sheets created directly within this app.
-If you want to link a sheet that you created manually in Google Drive (or one that was shared with you by someone else), please select the "Link Shared Sheet" option instead.
+If you want to link a sheet that you created manually in Google Drive (or one that was shared with you by someone else), please select the "Link Shared Spreadsheet" option instead.

 #### Q7: What are the limits of the Free tier vs. Premium subscription?